yegor256/takes/README.md

 ## SSL Configuration

-First of all, setup your keystore settings, for example
+First of all, set up your keystore settings, for example

 ```java
 final String file = this.getClass().getResource("/org/takes/http/keystore").getFile();